 Please pray for our Deacon Candidates in Formation

-Please help the formation team by registering with Kristine Arata, Kristine.Arata@archbalt.org.
-Applications are only available to those who attend an information session, or after special consideration with a member of the formation team: Father Mike Triplett (email@example.com), Deacon Larry Matheny (firstname.lastname@example.org), Deacon Marty Wolf (email@example.com) and Deacon Scott Lancaster (firstname.lastname@example.org).
+Please assist the formation team by registering with Kristine Arata, Kristine.Arata@archbalt.org (registering allows us to contact you if adjustments must be made to the schedule).
+To ensure an understanding of the commitment of formation, applications are only available to those who attend an information session, or after special consideration with a member of the formation team: Fr.
+Mike Triplett (firstname.lastname@example.org), Deacon Larry Matheny (email@example.com), and Deacon Scott Lancaster (firstname.lastname@example.org).